-4 See further discussion in Rebuttal Testimony of Wayne Lafferty.
+&lt;sup>4 See further discussion in Rebuttal Testimony of Wayne Lafferty.

-1 has a significant business interest to fully validate and confirm that the replicated systems 2 are functioning appropriately.
-The last thing that Frontier wants is for the company to 3 begin operating the Verizon service areas in Washington with a backlog of service 4 problems and difficulties.
-As a result, Frontier will undertake a detailed review and 5 ongoing efforts up until closing to ensure that the replicated wholesale systems are 6 working properly.
-Third party verification or testing will not provide any greater 7 assurance that the replicated systems are operating appropriately prior to closing.
-8 9 Q. Please respond to Mr. Solis recommendation, at page 35, that Frontier and Verizon 10 should be required to provide notice to CLECs of any OSS changes "at least four 11 months prior to the scheduled cut-over date for the replicated OSS."
-12 A. This recommendation is logically unrelated to the sequence of events for the replication 13 of the Verizon CLEC support systems and the transfer of the fully functioning replicated 14 systems to Frontier.
-Verizon will be using the same systems prior to close that it uses 15 today, and Frontier will be using those same systems after close.
-The date for the 16 beginning of the 60-day operational period before closing has already been 17 communicated to the CLECs.
-As discussed earlier, Verizon will complete the replication 18 and CLECs like Comcast will use the replicated systems prior to closing.
-To the extent 19 that there are any additional notices necessary to Verizon's wholesale customers, they 20 will occur in the normal course of business, consistent with the parties' ICAs, regulatory 21 requirements, and industry standards.
+Please respond to Mr. Solis recommendation, at page 35, that Frontier and Verizon should be required to provide notice to CLECs of any OSS changes "at least four months prior to the scheduled cut-over date for the replicated OSS."

+This recommendation is logically unrelated to the sequence of events for the replication of the Verizon CLEC support systems and the transfer of the fully functioning replicated systems to Frontier.
+Verizon will be using the same systems prior to close that it uses today, and Frontier will be using those same systems after close.
+The date for the beginning of the 60-day operational period before closing has already been communicated to the CLECs.
+As discussed earlier, Verizon will complete the replication and CLECs like Comcast will use the replicated systems prior to closing.
+To the extent that there are any additional notices necessary to Verizon's wholesale customers, they will occur in the normal course of business, consistent with the parties' ICAs, regulatory requirements, and industry standards.
-Q. Please respond to Comcast's expressed concerns that the cost of the support services provided by Verizon will provide an overly strong incentive to terminate those services.

-A. Mr. Solis (at page 31) has expressed the concern that Frontier will have a compelling interest to migrate from the replicated Verizon wholesale operations support systems to Frontier wholesale support systems prematurely.
+- Q. Please respond to Comcast's expressed concerns that the cost of the support services provided by Verizon will provide an overly strong incentive to terminate those services. - A. Mr. Solis (at page 31) has expressed the concern that Frontier will have a compelling interest to migrate from the replicated Verizon wholesale operations support systems to Frontier wholesale support systems prematurely.
 To the contrary, as Mr. Daniel McCarthy explains in his Rebuttal Testimony, the costs to Frontier for continued use of the system are reasonable, and the arrangement with Verizon provides substantial flexibility to Frontier.
 There is neither a reasonable basis to impose prospective conditions on Frontier transitioning to its own systems, nor is such a remedy necessary.

-Q. Are any post-transaction wholesale system conversion conditions, beyond those recommended by Mr. Williamson5 necessary?
+Q. Are any post-transaction wholesale system conversion conditions, beyond those recommended by Mr. Williamson necessary?

-14 А No. Additional conditions or requirements are not necessary because the Commission 15 will clearly retain ongoing jurisdiction over Frontier and the quality of services that it 16 provides, including services to CLECs.
-Comcast's speculation about remote possibilities 17 does not provide an adequate or reasonable basis for any conditions.
-Specifically, there is 18 no basis to believe that the quality of service that Frontier will provide in the future will 19 deteriorate.
-It would be completely inappropriate to prejudge a situation on the basis of 20 Comcast's speculation and to impose the most restrictive limitations to address such 21 speculation.
-Such an approach would not serve the broader public interest,

-22 notwithstanding the wishes of Comcast.
+No. Additional conditions or requirements are not necessary because the Commission will clearly retain ongoing jurisdiction over Frontier and the quality of services that it provides, including services to CLECs.
+Comcast's speculation about remote possibilities does not provide an adequate or reasonable basis for any conditions.
+Specifically, there is no basis to believe that the quality of service that Frontier will provide in the future will deteriorate.
+It would be completely inappropriate to prejudge a situation on the basis of Comcast's speculation and to impose the most restrictive limitations to address such speculation.
+Such an approach would not serve the broader public interest, notwithstanding the wishes of Comcast.